freight-hub/saml2alibabacloud/README.md

 # License

-This code is Copyright (c) 2018 [Versent](http://versent.com.au) and released under the MIT license.
+This code is released under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE.md file for more details.